justalmill/ctf-writeups/2022/uiuctf/odd-shell/README.md

 So how do we make sure we don't exit the loop and can call our shellcode?

-For the first condition - we need the counter to be greater than equal to the length of our shellcode
+For the first condition - we need the counter to be greater than or equal to the length of our shellcode

 For the second condition - in order to not exit the loop `*(alloc + counter) & 1 ` needs to *not* equal 0